 The course will cover selected topics from linear programming; transportation and assignment models; networks; scheduling; inventory models; decision-making; queuing theory; forecasting and simulation.
 Packaged software and spreadsheets will be used.
 Prerequisites: MATH 112; CSCI 125 or 161.
 Three credits.
-Not offered 2012-2013.
+Offered 2015-2016 and in alternate years.